 The use of "+" in the Implementation Requirements indicates that the requirement strength is likely to be increased in a future version of the specification.

-See Appendix A.1 for a table cross-referencing the JWS digital signature and MAC alg (algorithm) values defined in this specification with the equivalent identifiers used by other standards and software packages.
+See Appendix A.1 for a table cross-referencing the JWS digital signature and MAC alg (algorithm) values defined in this specification with the equivalent identifiers used by other

 3.2.
 HMAC with SHA-2 Functions